-Section(s) of the Document ii.
-Restrictions under the articles of association on the exercise of voting rights or the transfer of shares disclosed in accordance with article L.223-11 of the French Commercial Code; N/A iii.
-Direct or indirect holdings in the share capital of the Company of which it is informed under articles L.233-7 and L.233-12 of the French Commercial Code; Section 18.1.2 iv.
-Holders of any securities conferring special rights of control and descriptions thereof; Section 18.2 - 18.3 v.
-Control mechanisms provided for in a potential employee stock ownership system where control rights are not exercised by the latter; N/A vi.
-Shareholders' agreements known to the Company and which may result in share transfer and voting rights restrictions; Section 18.2 vii.
-Rules and regulations pertaining to the appointment and replacement of members of the Board of Directors and modifications to the bylaws of the Company; Section 21.2.2 viii.
-Powers of the Board of Directors for the issuance and buybacks of shares; Section 21.1.3 and 21.1.6 ix.
-Agreements concluded by the Company that may be modified or terminated in the event of a change in control of the Company, except if such disclosure, excluding the case where legally required, materially adversely affect its interest; N/A X. Agreements providing for severance payments for members of the Board of Directors or employees in the event of resignation, dismissal without just and sufficient cause or termination of employment resulting from a public offering.
+Section(s) of the Registration Document eference to a corporate governance code or, failing this, justification and indication of the rules lopted in addition to the legal requirements Section 16.4.1 • S I pecific terms and conditions of shareholder participation in the general meeting or provisions the statutes providing for such terms and conditions Section 21.2.5 7.
+3. Info ormation related to the items having a potential impact in the event of public offerings: i.
+Capital structure of the Company; Section 21.1.8.1 ii Restrictions under the articles of association on the exercise of voting rights or the transfer of shares disclosed in accordance with article L.223-11 of the French Commercial Code; N/A ii Direct or indirect holdings in the share capital of the Company of which it is informed under articles L.233-7 and L.233-12 of the French Commercial Code; Section 18.1.2 i\ .
+Holders of any securities conferring special rights of control and descriptions thereof; Sections 18.2 - 18.3 V Control mechanisms provided for in a potential employee stock ownership system where control rights are not exercised by the latter; N/A V .
+Shareholders' agreements known to the Company and which may result in share transfer and voting rights restrictions; Section 18.2 V Rules and regulations pertaining to the appointment and replacement of members of the Board of Directors and modifications to the bylaws of the Company; Section 21.2.2 V ii.
+Powers of the Board of Directors for the issuance and buybacks of shares; Sections 21.1.3 and 21.1.6 i> .
+Agreements concluded by the Company that may be modified or terminated in the event of a change in control of the Company, except if such disclosure, excluding the case where legally required, materially adversely affect its interest; N/A × Agreements providing for severance payments for members of the Board of Directors or employees in the event of resignation, dismissal without just and sufficient cause or termination of employment resulting from a public offering.
 Section 19.2.2

-The report on Corporate Governance and the information required under this report were prepared and elaborated by the board of directors pursuant to article L.225-37 of the French Commercial Code, with the involvement of the executive and management committees.
+The report on Corporate Governance and the information required under this report were prepared and elaborated by the Board of Directors pursuant to article L.225-37 of the French Commercial Code, with the involvement of the executive and management committees.

-The report was adopted by the board of directors held on February 27, 2018, upon recommendation of the audit committee, which met on February 26, 2018, and was sent to the statutory auditors.
+The report was adopted by the Board of Directors held on February 27, 2018, upon recommendation of the audit committee, which met on February 26, 2018, and was sent to the statutory auditors.

-This Document does not include the resolutions that will be published in the French Bulletin des Annonces Légales Obligatoires in accordance with applicable legislation and submitted to the shareholders' meeting called to approve the consolidated financial statements for the fiscal year ended December 31, 2017 which will be held by the end of June 2018.
+This Registration Document includes the resolutions that have been published in the French Bulletin des Annonces Légales Obligatoires in accordance with applicable legislation and submitted to the shareholders' meeting called to approve the consolidated financial statements for the fiscal year ended December 31, 2017 which have been held on April 12, 2018.